More India is allowed to get away, more toothless ICC will look: Vaughan | Sports-Games

 More India is allowed to get away, more toothless ICC will look: Vaughan

-Former England captain Michael Vaughan on Friday said the more India is allowed to ''get away'' with producing pitches that are not deemed good enough for Test cricket, the more ''toothless'' the ICC will look.
+Former England captain Michael Vaughan has slammed the BCCI for producing pitches that are not deemed good enough for Test cricket and said the more India is allowed to ''get away with whatever they wish'', the more ''toothless'' the ICC will look.

 England on Thursday suffered an embarrassing 10-wicket defeat in the third Test against India on a spin-friendly Motera track to go down 1-2 in the four-match series.

-The match ended inside two days with the pitch drawing flak from former players like Vaughan, though batting legend Sunil Gavaskar credited the Indian spinners rather than blaming the surface.
+The match ended in two days with the pitch drawing flak from former players like Vaughan, though batting legend Sunil Gavaskar credited the Indian spinners rather than blaming the surface.

-''The longer powerful countries like India are allowed to get away with it the more toothless the ICC will look,'' Vaughan wrote in the Daily Telegraph. ''The governing body are allowing India to produce whatever they wish and it is Test cricket that is getting hurt,'' he said while expressing his displeasure with the BCCI.
+''The longer powerful countries like India are allowed to get away with it the more toothless the ICC will look,'' Vaughan wrote in the Daily Telegraph. ''The governing body is allowing India to produce whatever they wish and it is Test cricket that is getting hurt,'' he said.

 He called India's win ''a shallow victory'' but admitted that the home team is much better equipped to deal with the conditions.

-''India won the third Test but it was shallow victory.
-In fact, there was no winners from that game at all,'' Vaughan started his column with these words.
+''India won the third Test but it was a shallow victory.
+In fact, there were no winners from that game at all,'' Vaughan started his column with these words.
 He added, ''Yet, India showed their skill.
-We are not being fair if we do not accept that their skill levels in those conditions are far better than England's. ''But the good of the game needs to be looked at and as ex-players it is our duty to call it out.''
-Vaughan said the pitches in the last two Tests have let the players down.
+We are not being fair if we do not accept that their skill levels in those conditions are far better than England's. ''But the good of the game needs to be looked at and as ex-players, it is our duty to call it out,'' Vaughan said the pitches in the last two Tests have let the players down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)